 Recently, a study was published that showed how close cooperation among nations in linking their carbon pricing systems could bring down the cost of reducing emissions by as much as $250 billion a year by 2030.
-Efficiencies of scale as well as closely aligned regulations are critical to achieve these cost reductions.
+Efficiencies of scale, as well as closely aligned regulations, are critical to achieving these cost reductions.

 This is ground-breaking research that highlights how the power of markets can be used to achieve a global good.
 And the idea of markets for environmental outcomes is not even new: The United States pioneered the use of markets for environmental goals when it developed the first emissions trading systems for Sulphur dioxide and nitrogen oxide emissions from coal-fired power plants in the 1970s.

 This study explores the farther reaches of what may be possible if nations can agree on a clear and transparent set of standards and regulations for countries to use when setting up their carbon markets.
 The UN negotiations in Santiago this December will be critical to bringing to reality the exploratory work of work such as this study.